This post is originally from Memorial Day 2016.

 Mr. H and Uncle Gordy, thank you so much for your service to our country.
 I’m lucky to know and call two such great guys family.

 So, as I turn 40-years-old on this Memorial Day Weekend, I am acutely aware and grateful that everything I enjoy came at a cost, all the way back to the Revolutionary War.
 We hardly ever think about it, but that is the truth.
 Maybe Aunt Kathleen understood the gravity of our freedom, and that is why the holiday was so important to her.

 I’ve had a great weekend.
-Gardening, enjoying time with my two boys, sitting out late on our deck eating cookies and watching a movie.
-And tonight, as I head to dinner with friends, when I raise my glass and cheers, it will be to the three brave and wonderful servicemen who contributed their thoughts to this post, and most importantly, to all of those people who have given their lives to help keep the American Dream alive.
+Gardening, enjoying time with my two boys, sitting out late on our deck eating cookies, and watching a movie.
+And tonight, as I head to dinner with friends, when I raise my glass and make a toast, it will be to the three brave and wonderful servicemen who contributed their thoughts to this post, and most importantly, to all of those people who have given their lives to help keep the American Dream alive.

 Thank you so very much.

 Enjoy the holiday weekend- Be safe and have fun!